Hello and a warm welcome from Mrs Holloway & Mrs Palser

 Our Learning Environments

 Welcome to our Reception class page.
-We are currently working hard on our exciting curriculum for 2017/18.
+We are currently working hard on our exciting curriculum for the upcoming year.

 Our indoor space offers our children a bright, colourful, stimulating and positive environment.
 It is divided into zones which promote and encourage the children to learn and develop different key skills.
 We like to call our key indoor areas: